RsyncProject/rsync/rsync.1.md

     character.
 A default format of "%n%L" is assumed if either `--info=name` or `-v` is specified (this tells you just the name of the file and, if the item is a link, where it points).
-For a full list of the possible escape characters, see the "log format" setting in the rsyncd.conf manpage.
+For a full list of the possible escape characters, see the "`log format`" setting in the rsyncd.conf manpage.

     Specifying the `--out-format` option implies the `--info=name` option, which will mention each file, dir, etc. that gets updated in a significant